What to Know about Bikes on Campus

 * Where is Sather Road?
 It's the space right out in front of California Hall, between Dwinelle Plaza and Doe Library.
 See it on the interactive campus map.
 Click on "s"

-This chart summarizes the differences between certain popular motorized vehicles and devices.
+This chart (PDF) summarizes the differences between certain popular motorized vehicles and devices.
+Note that for motor-driven cycles, a.k.a. "motor scooters", even if they are less than 150cc, you MUST have:

 At UC Berkeley and in the City of Berkeley, bicyclists should obtain a California Bicycle License for their bicycle.
 A new license is valid for three years.
 Renewals, also available, are valid for up to three years.
 Licensing your bicycle increases the likelihood of recovery in case of theft.
 Secure Bike Parking on campus is only available for bikes that are licensed.